Configuration Files¶

 Lets say you have a .tar.gz file that you want to run surfactant on.
 For this example, we will be using the HELICS release .tar.gz example.
 In this scenario, the absolute path for this file is /home/samples/helics.tar.gz.
 Upon extracting this file, we get a helics folder with 4 sub-folders: bin, include, lib64, and share.

-If we want to include only the folders that contain binary files to analyze, our most basic configuration would be:
+If we want to include only the folders that contain binary files to analyze, our most basic context file would be:

 [